Hey! Listen! This post is part of a series on deploying Hugo. Check them all out!

 - Password protection - You can setup HTTP basic authentication to protect development or test sites so that the public can’t access them.

 What I didn’t like

 - Lack of IPv6 support - As far as I can find, Amplify does not support IPv6 (yet).
-There was a GitHub issue that was closed as stale, so I’m guessing it’s not high on the AWS priority list.
+There was a GitHub issue that was closed as stale, and another that’s been sitting open, so I’m guessing it’s not high on the AWS priority list.
 Even though I don’t browse my own site over IPv6 (my ISP doesn’t offer it), I want to offer IPv6 to my readers.

 - The ability to arbitrarily host files on my VPS - I can’t understate how nice it is to have a VPS in the cloud.
 I can uploads some random files and then quickly create an Nginx alias to access them.
 I could replace that with S3, but I’m already paying for the VPS, might as well use it.